elisha1099/webMAN-Menu/docs/Known Bugs.md

-# Extra Info
+# Known Bugs
-This page will contain info such as known bugs, FAQ's, and more.
+This page will any currently known bugs, as well as workarounds (if possible)

 ### Known Bugs
 - NSString conversion error